 - The Victorian Bookshelf: An Introduction to 61 Essential Novels (McFarland, 2016).
 A guide to sixty-one of the most famous/necessary/best books of the Victorian canon, from Austen to Zola.
 My argument for what each book is about, why each book is important, and whether or not each book is worth reading.
 A kind of sequel to The Encyclopedia of Fantastic Victoriana, focusing on the canonical authors and works rather than those existing in the corners of the genres (although I cover the major Victorian genres of Sensation, domestic, and historical fiction as well).

-- The Encyclopedia of Pulp Heroes (self-published, forthcoming).
+- The Encyclopedia of Pulp Heroes (self-published, 2017).
 The definitive guide to the heroes (and in some cases villains) of global popular culture of the years 1902-1945.
 Over 6000 entries--the entire book is 768,000+ words long--with characters from over 50 countries, The Encyclopedia of Pulp Heroes covers characters from the pulps, the slicks, novel series, comic strips, opera, and every other medium which produced heroic fiction.
 To give you an idea of the size of the book, the table of contents is here--and it takes up 27 pages.

 - The Evolution of the Costumed Avenger: The 4000-Year History of the Superhero (Praeger, 2017).
 The definitive history of superheroes: where they came from, how they developed, and what they became.
 Beginning with Enkidu, from the Epic of Gilgamesh--the first superhero--and continuing through the millennia, The Evolution of the Costumed Avenger shows the trends and historical characters, both fictional and real, who influenced modern superheroes and in some cases created the models for them.
 I've got an excerpt up here.